TovarishFin/crypto-weddings-contracts/README.md

       * this only acts as a mechanism to decide whether or not to display the wedding on the DApp
   * cannot change fees for single cases
   * cannot refund money
+  * cannot claim wedding gifts from wedding contracts (unless balance remains at time of divorce)

 ### What Can the Fiances do?
   * create a custom wedding smart contract for a fee